As we’ve been considering the Wisdom Tradition of Israel, we pondered Psalm 111:

 Can you hear the echos of this lament in the letter Paul penned to the Romans?

 Claiming to be wise, they became fools, and exchanged the glory of the immortal God for images resembling mortal man or birds or animals or reptiles.

-Then he launches into a litany of the ancient texts: painful descriptions of humankind drawn from the Psalms and the prophets:
+Then Paul launches into a litany of the ancient texts: painful descriptions of the history of humankind drawn from the Psalms and the prophets:

 “The venom of asps is under their lips.”

 “Their mouth is full of curses and bitterness.”

 “Their feet are swift to shed blood, in their paths are ruin and misery, and the way of peace they do not know.”